• You can Drag & Drop any content here. Max height is 400px

 In January 2016 we were happy to become a Founding Member of the "Save Oswegatchie Hills Coalition"

 along with The Friends of the Oswegatchie Hills Nature Preserve and Connecticut Fund for the Environment/Save the Sound.
-The Coalition has been very active these past 2 years gaining members and educating the Region about the importance of saving the Hills to the Niantic River and thus, the LI Sound.
+The Coalition has been active these past few years gaining members and educating the Region about the importance of saving the Hills to the Niantic River and thus, the LI Sound.

 In our role as "legal intervenors" we have assisted the Town of East Lyme in winning 2 of the 5 court cases the developer has brought against the Town.
 For a detailed look at the case made for preservation, the East Lyme Town Hall has copies of over 100 exhibits (letters, reports, etc.) submitted for the zoning Public Hearings.